npatmaja/nauvalatmaja.com/src/render/posts/2015-01-08-Android-development-with-Genymotion.html.md

 on top of [VirtualBox][link:virtualbox], in other words, each android virtual device is an virtual machine in VirtualBox.
-To use Genymotion I have to register in the first place (the free account is sufficient for me) and then [downloaded and install the application][link:installation].
+To use Genymotion I have to register in the first place (the free account is sufficient for me) and then [downloaded and installed the application][link:installation].
-After that, I need to create the virtual device in the Genymotion application.
+Following that, I created a virtual device of my liking in the Genymotion application.
 As I use Eclipse Android Development Tools, I then installed [eclipse plugin for Genymotion][link:eclipse-plugin].
 A plugin for Android Studio is also available in the Genymotion's website.
-Restart Eclipse and all is ready.
+Restarted Eclipse and all was ready.
 A note, you need to install VirtualBox to use Genymotion, otherwise it will complain about can not starting virtualization or something.